How to Plant Garlic in the Fall (Step-by-Step Guide for a Bigger Harvest)

 - Here in Maine, I typically plant the first or second week of October

-The goal is to give the cloves enough time to sprout roots, but not enough time to send up green shoots before winter.
+You want the cloves to have time to sprout roots, but not enough to send up green shoots before winter.

 What to Expect After Planting

 Once harvest rolls around, you’ll want to store your garlic so it lasts well into winter and beyond.
-If you’ve never done it before—or just want a refresher—here’s how to preserve garlic for long-term storage without sprouting or spoilage.
+If you’ve never done it before (or just want a refresher) here’s how to keep your garlic lasting through winter without sprouting or spoiling.

 Frequently Asked Questions About Planting Garlic in Fall

-Still have a few garlic questions?
-You’re not alone.
-Here are some common ones that pop up after planting time—and what you need to know.
+Still have garlic questions?
+You’re definitely not alone.
+Here are some common ones that pop up after planting time and what you need to know.

 Want bigger, better garlic next summer?
 Save this step-by-step fall planting guide to your gardening board!

 Got questions about varieties, timing, or troubleshooting?
-Leave them in the comments—I’m happy to help however I can.
+Drop them in the comments.
+I’m always happy to help.